Ezek-iel/Basic_Expense_Tracker/README.md

  1. The Satisfaction amount will be red if the user chooses to not be satisfied with the transaction  made.

+ 1. The total amount will be red (Danger) for balances that are less than 5000 and green for balances that are greater than 5000 *(5000 is the limit number)*

 ***You can contribute to the development of this simple GUI app, if you see an error please create a pull request and feel also free to clone this repository.***